MWDelaney/ZeroPoint/README.ZeroPoint.md

 ![Deploy this site to Netlify](https://www.netlify.com/img/deploy/button.svg)

 ---
-# Get to Know ZeroPont
+# Get to Know ZeroPoint
 Ready to go deeper?
 Here's how ZeroPoint is laid out:

 ```sh